oracle-livelabs/goldengate/ogg-json/remote-desktop/remote-desktop.md

 ## Appendix: Connect Remotely Using SSH

-While your workshop can be executed end-to-end from the remote desktop, follow the steps provided below if you need to access the instance remotely using an SSH client such as Putty, Unix/Linux/MacOS Terminal, OCI cloud shell, and other terminal emulators available on Windows.
+While your workshop can be executed end-to-end from the remote desktop, the steps below describe how to access the instance remotely using an SSH client such as Putty, Unix/Linux/MacOS Terminal, OCI cloud shell, and other terminal emulators available on Windows.

 >**Note:** In this section you are enabling SSH access to the OS user running the remote desktop.
 This could be oracle, opc, or any other OS user for which the noVNC remote desktop has been configured.

-This assumes that you already have an RSA-type SSH key-pair available on the local system where you will be connecting from.
-If you don't and for more info on creating and using SSH keys for your specific platform and client, please refer to the guide [Generate SSH Keys](https://oracle-livelabs.github.io/common/labs/generate-ssh-key)
+You must have an RSA-type SSH key-pair available on the local system from which you are connecting.
+If not, see [Generate SSH Keys](https://oracle-livelabs.github.io/common/labs/generate-ssh-key)

-1. Open the remote clipboard on the remote desktop as shown in *Task 2* and launch a terminal session
+1. Open the remote clipboard on the remote desktop as shown in *Task 2* and launch a terminal session.

-2. Click on the Activities button, then on Terminal Icon
+2. Click on the Activities button, then on Terminal Icon.

     ![Update authorized keys](./images/novnc-copy-pub-key-5.png " ")

-3. Paste the block below onto the remote clipboard first, then onto the terminal to create or update the file *$HOME/.ssh/authorized_keys* with the *Vi* editor
+3. Paste the block below onto the remote clipboard first, then onto the terminal to create or update the file *$HOME/.ssh/authorized_keys* with the *Vi* editor.

     ```text
     <copy>